On a degenerating limit theorem of DeMarco--Faber: Introduction

-We could also eliminate the intermediate ``bimeromorphically modified surface dynamics'' part from the (conceptual) ``transfer principle'' from degenerating complex dynamics to quantized Berkovich dynamics in \cite[The proof of Theorem B]{DF14}.
-We hope our direct and more explicit translation from degenerating complex dynamics into quantized Berkovich dynamics (given in Section \ref{sec:direct}) could also be helpful for a further investigation of degenerating complex dynamics (see e.g.\ \cite{Favre16,DF18}).
+We dispense with the intermediate ``target bimeromorphically modified surface dynamics'' part in the (conceptual) ``transfer principle'' from degenerating complex dynamics to quantized Berkovich dynamics in \cite[The proof of Theorem B]{DF14}, and give and use a more direct and explicit translation from degenerating complex dynamics into quantized Berkovich dynamics (see Definition \ref{th:direct} and Proposition \ref{th:transfer} in Section \ref{sec:direct}).
+We hope our argument could also be helpful for a further investigation of degenerating complex dynamics (see e.g.\ \cite{Favre16,DF18}).